 Were the College to make a strategic decision to pursue such a development, it will necessitate a change of scope to any agreed procedures.
-To facilitate this change, IBAT College Dublin will submit to QQI, a supplementary document to describe the QA processes required to support collaborative or transnational programmes and/or joint awards, as
+To facilitate this change, IBAT College Dublin will submit to QQI, a supplementary document to describe the QA processes required to support collaborative or transnational programmes and/or joint awards, as relevant, under the criteria defined in QQI's policies' document.
+Where relevant, QA procedures for Collaborative Provision, Transnational Provision and Joint Awards will be submitted to QQI as part of an application for change of scope.

-9.3 Collaborative Arrangements with the University of Wales Trinity Saint David http://www.uwtsd.ac.uk/academic-office/register-of-collaborative-partnerships/
+9.3 Collaborative Arrangements with the University of Wales Trinity Saint David